VenkataChadalawada/Machine-Learning/README.md

 - step 1: set a minimum support
 - step 2: Take all the transactions having higher support than minimum support
 - step 3: sort these subsets by decreasing support

+### PART 6 - REINFORCEMENT LEARNING
+Reinforcement Learning is a branch of Machine Learning, also called Online Learning.
+It is used to solve interacting problems where the data observed up to time t is considered to decide which action to take at time t + 1.
+It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
+Desired outcomes provide the AI with reward, undesired with punishment.
+Machines learn through trial and error.

+In this part, you will understand and learn how to implement the following Reinforcement Learning models:

+Upper Confidence Bound (UCB)
+Thompson Sampling

+#### 27 Upper confidence Bound
+##### Multi Armed Bandit Problem